-Respiratory Protective Equipment (RPE) is only utilised as a control following a suitable and sufficient risk assessment, and in adherence with the hierarchy of controls In the nuclear industry there are well established management and control & assurance measures for RPE, in addition to those assumed in HSG53^[1].
-This GPG describes the measures which must be utilised to justify the use of the higher protection factor for RPE described within this GPG.
+Respiratory Protective Equipment (RPE) is not considered as the first line of defence and is only utilised as a control following a suitable and sufficient risk assessment, and in adherence with the hierarchy of controls In the nuclear industry there are well established management and control and assurance measures for RPE, in addition to those assumed in HSG53^[1].
+These include remote operations, containment, ventilation, real-time alarming air sampling (to highlight an increased challenge) and workplace monitoring, etc. This GPG describes general good practice, as well as the measures which must be utilised to justify the use of the higher assigned protection factors for RPE described within this guide.